pmorillon/puppet-oar/README.md

 # Puppet-oar module

 This module just install OAR.
-See vagrant manifests for the configuration part.
+See testing manifests (`tests/manifests`) for the configuration part.

 ## Usage